-Shares of time-based nonvested restricted stock granted to employees vest in either equal installments over three or four years from the date of grant, or over three years at 25% on the first and second anniversaries and 50% on the third anniversary.
+Shares of time-based nonvested restricted stock granted to employees vest in equal installments over three years from the date of grant.
 Shares issued to directors vest one year from the date of grant.
 The Company records compensation expense for grants of time-based nonvested restricted stock on a straight line basis over the requisite service period of the stock recipients which is equal to the vesting period of the stock.
 Total compensation cost for such stock is calculated based on the closing market price on the date of grant multiplied by the number of shares granted.
 The Company expects to recognize \$2.2 million in future compensation expense from the grants of time-based restricted stock over the requisite service period of up to three years.
 Compensation costs for grants of performance-based restricted stock units ("RSUs") are recorded in full on the date of grant using a lattice model to estimate fair market value.
-During fiscal 2017, 2016 and 2015, compensation expense arising from time-based nonvested restricted stock grants and performance-based RSUs totaled \$1.6 million, \$2.9 million and \$4.1 million, respectively.
+During fiscal 2018, 2017 and 2016, compensation expense arising from time-based nonvested restricted stock grants and performance-based RSUs totaled \$2.2 million, \$1.6 million and \$2.9 million, respectively.

-A summary of activity related to time-based nonvested restricted stock grants during fiscal year 2017 is as follows:
+A summary of activity related to time-based nonvested restricted stock grants during fiscal 2018 is as follows:

-Nonvested Restricted Shares W /eighted Average Grant Date Fair Value Outstanding as of January 28, 2017 217,968 \$ 18.89 Granted 118,676 18.71 Vested (132,133) 16.20 Forfeited (31,303) 19.11 Outstanding as of February 3, 2018 173,208 \$ 19.02
+Nonvested Restricted Shares W eighted Average Grant Date Fair Value Outstanding as of February 3, 2018 173,208 \$ 19.02 Granted 80,045 30.03 Vested (90,033) 19.55 Forfeited Outstanding as of February 2, 2019 163,220 \$ 24.09

-In March 2017, the Company granted 23,551 RSUs to two employees.
+In March 2018, the Company granted 8,400 RSUs to one employee.
 The RSUs had performance vesting criteria which were based upon the closing price of the Company's stock achieving certain thresholds.
-The shares vest 25% upon achieving a closing stock price for a 20 consecutive day period of \$19.10; \$21.70; \$24.30; and \$26.90, respectively.
+The shares vest one-third upon achieving an average closing stock price for a 20 consecutive day period of \$30.44; \$35.01; and \$40.26, respectively.
 The awards expire three years from the date of grant.
-On the date of grant, the Company expensed \$306,000 which was the estimated fair market value.
-One of the two employees resigned after the date of grant and forfeited their shares.
-Three of these thresholds were achieved in 2017.
+On the date of grant, the Company expensed \$137,000 which was the estimated fair market value.
+One of these thresholds was achieved in 2018.